shando-howell/sort-app/README.md

-Sort app that implements the Bubble Sort algorithm.
+A sorting app that implements the Bubble Sort algorithm to sort numbers arrays, strings and linked lists.